 5) Fast on a random day and do good on it

-Unlike any other way of worshiping Allah , fasting usually gives a special feeling of purity to the soul.
+Unlike any other way of worshipping Allah , fasting usually gives a special feeling of purity to the soul.
 Most Muslims fast in the month of Ramadan and when it ends they keep waiting for the month to come again, missing that exceptional feeling that it gives.
+It also means you miss out on Barakah.

 Muhammad bin ‘Abdullah bin Abi Yaqub said: “Raja bin Haiwah narrated that Abu Umamah said: ‘I came to the Messenger of Allah and said: “Tell me of something that I may take (learn) from you.”
 He said: “Take to fasting, for there is nothing like it.”‘’ [An-Nasa’i]